ymittal/yashmittal.me/pages/dating.md

 -

-If you made it this far, thank you :) I know it can be scary to reach out, but I promise I'll be nice to you.
+If you made it this far, thank you :) Again, anything mentioned above is a nice-to-have.
+I am hopelessly optimistic in people, for better or for worse.
+I know it can be scary to reach out, but I promise I'll be nice to you.
 Please email me at **yashmittal2009 [at] gmail [dot] com**.